The first StateRAMP Authorized Product List is coming out this summer and we want providers to be prepared!

 There are several ways a provider can obtain a security status for their product.
 Each security status indicates a greater level of verified security capabilities, preparedness, government approval, and continuous monitoring activities.

 Once you become a StateRAMP member, the first step is to engage a third party assessment organization (3PAO) to begin completing a Ready Review or Full Security Assessment.
-Once you’ve started working with a 3PAO, your product(s) can be listed as Active on the Authorized Vendor List.
+Once you’ve started working with a 3PAO, your product(s) can be listed as Active on the Authorized Product List.

 If you have not yet engaged a state, local, or tribal government agency or public higher education institution (SLED) to act at your sponsoring government, you can still complete a Readiness Assessment and obtain a Ready status.

 To obtain an Authorized or Provisional status, a SLED government sponsor is required in addition to the completion of a Full Security Assessment.
-If you have engaged a SLED sponsor and you’ve begun working with your 3PAO to complete your Full Security Assessment, your product(s) can be listed as In-process on the Authorized Vendor List.
+If you have engaged a SLED sponsor and you’ve begun working with your 3PAO to complete your Full Security Assessment, your product(s) can be listed as In-process on the Authorized Product List.

 What is a milestone status?